2013 Seattle Seahawks season: Super Bowl XLVIII: vs. #A1 Denver Broncos

-In dominating fashion, the Seahawks would win their first championship in the history of the franchise.
+In dominating fashion, the Seahawks won their first championship in the history of the franchise.
 This was also the first football team since the 1990 Buffalo Bills to not have any players on the roster with Super Bowl experience.
 It was Seattle's first major championship in 35 years since the 1979 Seattle SuperSonics.
-Linebacker Malcolm Smith would end up earning the Super Bowl MVP award for his 69-yard interception, 1 fumble recovery, and 6 tackles.
-Seahawks won their first ever Super Bowl and in 2014 lost in Super Bowl XLIX to the Patriots 28-24.
+Linebacker Malcolm Smith earned the Super Bowl MVP award for his 69-yard pick-six, 1 fumble recovery, and 6 tackles.
+The following year, the Seahawks would lose Super Bowl XLIX to the Patriots 28-24.